TameTheBot

 Creative work and storytelling

-For creative writing — fiction, narrative non-fiction, brand storytelling — Claude tends to produce more varied sentence structure and more natural-sounding prose.
-It's less likely to produce the telltale AI patterns (repetitive rhythm, certain stock phrases, predictable plot structures) that experienced readers notice.
+On creative work, Claude edges ahead.
+For fiction, narrative non-fiction, and brand storytelling, it tends to vary sentence structure more and produce more natural-sounding prose, and it's less likely to fall into the telltale AI patterns (repetitive rhythm, stock phrases, predictable plot turns) that experienced readers catch.
+ChatGPT is capable but defaults to familiar structures unless you push back explicitly.

 Google Workspace integration